A paper by DXC Leading Edge

 Platforms for performance

-In a software-defined world that’s becoming more intelligent and moving faster, it is critical for data, work and value to flow faster around organizations.
-Platforms designed as change agents reengineer the operating model of organizations, enabling teams to work more productively and creatively as the platforms draw in more consumers and suppliers.
+In a software-defined world that’s becoming more intelligent and moving faster, it is critical for data, work and value to flow faster around organisations.
+Platforms designed as change agents reengineer the operating model of organisations, enabling teams to work more productively and creatively as the platforms draw in more consumers and suppliers.
 Enterprises that embrace platform thinking will have the freedom to play in broader ecosystems and capitalize on a software-defined world, accruing significant benefits for the business.